-Addressing modern slavery is becoming part of our way of working, with most of our foundations laid in FY2020 and FY2021.
-FY2022 is been mostly focused on continuing and refining our approach as well as engaging more suppliers either through a supplier statement around modern slavery, suppliers participating in our self-assessment questionnaire or conducting ethical supplier screening using a 3rd party system.
+Addressing modern slavery has continued to become part of our way of working.
+FY2023 has been mostly focused on continuing and refining our approach.
 An overview of the actions and its effectiveness is summarised below.

 Action Effectiveness description Effectiveness rating Supply chain mapping and assessment The risk assessment focused primarily on identifying potential modern slavery risks amongst Tier 1 suppliers.
 The risk assessment is the first step in prioritising supplier for follow up assessment and actions.
 We focused on high potential high-risk countries of origin and high-risk spend categories.
-High New contracts New contracts are typically the first engagement with suppliers around modern slavery and creating awareness.
+High New Contracts New contracts are typically the first engagement with suppliers around modern slavery and creating awareness.
 Med-high Modern Slavery Statement for Suppliers The modern slavery statement for suppliers is used for suppliers with whom engage with infrequently, on a spot purchase basis or where a change to the contract was not preferred.
 Its sole focus on human rights makes this an effective tool to raise awareness and address modern slavery.
-High Certification Individual CIPS certification provides an in-depth training for each procurement individual.
-Those who have successful completed the training will get certified and have sound knowledge and awareness of Modern Slavery.
-High Risk mitigation plan For potential high risk spend categories, detailed risk mitigation plans have been developed in FY2021 and used throughout FY2022.
-Low-Med Supplier self- assessment A detailed supplier self-assessment was developed in FY2021 to provide due diligence amongst our supply base.
-11 contracted suppliers were requested to respond to this assessment.
-High Ethical Supplier Screening The 3rd party Ethical Supplier Screening assists us in assessing whether high and very high-risk suppliers have been adversely reported in the news.
-The fact-based content makes this tool very effective in identifying any potential modern slavery practices.
-High Faircall A faircall whistleblowing is in place where employees or external stakeholders can anonymously raise concerns.
-Throughout FY2022 no fair calls have been received.
-Med-high Review InfraBuild Procurement monitors and annually reviews the effectiveness of its risk management measures.
-Med
+High Risk mitigation plan For potential high risk spend categories, detailed risk mitigation plans have been developed.
+Low-Med Supplier self-assessment A detailed supplier self-assessment was used for some suppliers to respond.
+High FairCall A FairCall whistleblowing was introduced in FY2021 where employees or external stakeholders can anonymously raise concerns and has continued to be available in FY 2023.
+Review InfraBuild Procurement monitors and annually reviews the effectiveness of its risk management measures Med